 City Trip

-A city tour through Bamberg: admire the majestic cathedral and be enchanted by the idyllic waterways and old half-timbered houses that make Bamberg so unique.
+A city tour through Bamberg: admire the majestic cathedral and be enchanted by the idyllic waterways and old half-timbered houses that make Bamberg so distinctive.

 Start